CPU Controls

 Settings are applied automatically and immediately.
 When satisfied with new settings and they prove stable enough, tap the on boot button in the top-right corner to save them for boot.

 On rooted devices, CPU governor (what is this?) and min/max frequencies can be set for all cores.
-Each governor can be configured from the Governors screen.

 On multi-core devices, cores can be configured individually, both for frequencies or governors.
 It's also possible to enable/disable each core individually.
 Note however that multi-core behavior depends primarily on Kernel and if available on an mpdecision deamon regulating automatically online core states.
 Some custom Kernels offer a customizable mpdecision deamon, which then can be configured from the MPDecision screen.